What Is Respite Care and Who Is It For?

 You and your home care provider can decide how many hours of respite care you and your family need.

-Some home care providers also offer emergency respite care services.
-These services apply in situations where the primary caregiver dies or has a major illness.
 It can also be an emergency situation where they can't take care of the care recipient for some reason.

 Am I Eligible for Respite Care?